puppetlabs/puppetlabs-helm/README.md

 #### Class: `helm`

-Guides the basic setup and installation of Helm on your system.
+Manages the basic Helm installation and setup.

-When this class is declared with the default options, Puppet:
+When the `helm` class is declared, Puppet does the following:

-- Downloads and installs the specified helm version on your system.
+- Downloads and installs Helm onto your system.
 - Creates the cluster role and service accounts required to run tiller.
-- Deploys the helm server (Tiller) into the `kube-system` namespace.
+- Deploys tiller in the `kube-system` namespace.

 ##### `env`

-Sets the environment variables required for helm to connect to the kubernetes cluster
+Sets the required environment variables for Helm to connect to the kubernetes cluster.

 Default: `[ 'HOME=/root', 'KUBECONFIG=/root/admin.conf']`

 ##### `init`

-A flag to initialise the helm install and deploy the Tiller pod to Kubernetes
+Specifies whether to initialize the Helm installation and deploy the tiller pod to Kubernetes.

 Values: `'true', 'false'`